Tranzakt/Visual-Laravel/DEV-ENVT.md

  in order to get Dev Container support
  (VSCode may automatically prompt you to install this).
  You also need to install Windows Subsystem for Linux (WSL2) to support Docker.
+ WSL will typically grab a significant amount of your computers memory, and you need a `.wslconfig` file in your user profile to avoid this - an example `.wsconfig` file is provided with this project in `/.devcontainer`.

 2. When building/running the dev container on Windows you may get errors of the form: